GuildCrafts/web-development-js/_goals/98-Pizza_Restaurant-RDB_Schema_with_CRUD_API.md

   - [ ] Drop the database
   - [ ] Insert sample/seed data to the database
   - [ ] Start the web server
+- [ ] SQL files are well formatted and readable.
+- [ ] All the SQL keywords are capitalized.
+- [ ] The E-R diagram minimizes data redundancy.
+- [ ] Table names are singular, not plural.
+- [ ] Variables, functions, files, etc. have appropriate and meaningful names.
+- [ ] Functions are small and serve a single purpose.
+- [ ] Code is well organized into a meaningful file structure.
+- [ ] Code is reasonably tested with a test suite.
 - [ ] The artifact produced is properly licensed, preferably with the [MIT license](https://opensource.org/licenses/MIT).

 HINT: if you see an item in bold, you may want to consider creating a table for that item. :)